New HP Specter x360. Appearance, materials, control elements, assembly

 Conclusion

-Recently, the form factor of laptops that can turn into a tablet and vice versa is starting to be in great demand.
-The HP Specter X360 belongs to this category of devices and is updated every year by the manufacturer so that you can get top-end specifications, high-quality display and a number of new technologies.
-The HP Specter X360 13-inch Convertible Laptop is powered by a powerful Intel i7 ULV-series processor and a powerful 56Wh battery.
-Let's take a full review of the HP Specter X360 and see how successful the laptop is.
+IN lately The form factor of laptops that can turn into a tablet and back is beginning to be in great demand.
+The HP Specter X360 belongs to this category of devices and is updated by the manufacturer every year so that you can get top-end technical specifications, a high-quality display and a number of new technologies.
+The HP Specter X360 13-inch convertible laptop is built on a powerful Intel i7 ULV-series processor and equipped with powerful battery at 56 Wh.
+Let's carry out full review HP Specter X360 and let's see how successful the laptop turned out.

 Specifications:

-• Type: laptop-transformer
+• Type: convertible laptop

-• Body: plastic, aluminum
+• Housing: plastic, aluminum

-• Screen: IPS-matrix, 13.3 ", 1920x1080, glossy, touch, capacitive
+• Screen: IPS matrix, 13.3", 1920x1080, glossy, touch, capacitive

 • Processor: Intel Core i7–7500U, 1.7–3.5 GHz